drossDS/Dan_Data_Science_Portfolio/README.md

 ---

-# Carbon Emissons Timeseries Forecasting
+# Carbon Emissions Timeseries Forecasting
 ***Self-Directed Capstone Project for the MIT Applied Data Science Program***

 A timeseries regression model was created to forecast future carbon emissions using timeseries data for electric energy production emissions from natural gas in the US from 1973 to 2016.